 - Rheumatoid Arthritis is a common type of autoimmune disease that manifests as persistent inflammatory arthritis.
 Usually affects joints symmetrically, resulting in joint damage and systemic reactions.
 Specifically, knee arthritis is an inflammation that occurs in the knee joint.
 The inflammation caused by Rheumatoid Arthritis can progressively destroy the cartilage and bone around the knee joint.

 Although these two conditions are distinct types of Arthritis, they share similar characteristics, but there are differences among their symptoms.
 Let’s have a look:

-- RA affects joints and surrounding musculature, whereas OA affects only the joints.
+- RA affects joints and the surrounding muscules, whereas OA only affects the joints.

-- RA is genetically passed and can manifest anytime during someone’s lifespan, whereas OA usually affects people in the latter stages of life.
+- RA is passed down genetically and can manifest anytime during a person’s lifespan, whereas OA usually affects people in the later stages of life.

 - RA gets quickly and progressively worse, whereas OA is a slower degenerative process.

 - RA is more severe than OS.